José Carbó

 José Carbó is an Argentinian-Australian opera baritone.
 He has performed nationally and internationally for Opera Australia, the Sydney Symphony Orchestra and the Metropolitan Opera.

 Carbó worked with Slava and Leonard Grigoryan to produce an album titled My Latin Heart.
-It was nominated for the 2012 ARIA Award for Best Classical Album.
+It was nominated for the 2012 ARIA Music Awards for Best Classical Album.
 The trio then embarked on a tour also titled My Latin Heart featuring music from the album.

 Along with classical guitarists Andrew Blanch and Ariel Nurhadi he formed the José Carbó Trio who first performed in 2015.